 Determining the difference between a mouse and a rat is a homeowner’s main dilemma where extermination is concerned.
 That is because species identification can play a crucial role in successfully eliminating a rodent problem.

 Rats and mice in and around the home can cause structural damage and health issues for pets and humans.
-If a rodent infestation is suspected, call SafeGuard Pest Control immediately.
+If a rodent infestation is suspected in your Yardley home or business, call SafeGuard Pest Control immediately.
 We can determine the type of rodent involved, the extent of the infestation, and the best method for eradication.

 Don't attempt rodent control on your own.
 Schedule a free inspection before a single mouse or rat becomes a full blown infestation problem.